yasinsutoglu/Team-Members-Page/Readme.md

 ## Objective

-🎯
+🎯 Build a responsive web page

 ### The project covers;

 - HTML / Semantic elements

-- CSS /The Display Property-The position Property - Transform Property
+- CSS /The Display Property- Flexbox - Transform Property

-- Opacity - Backgroun Image CSS-Units in CSS
+- Opacity -Units in CSS

-- CSS Setting height and width-CSS Outline-CSS Combinators - CSS Border
+- CSS Setting height and width-CSS Combinators- CSS Border

+- Media Query & Responsive Design

 ### At the end of the project, i will be able to;